Discover our special trees

 Light green, small and triangular-shaped leaves have a toothed edge, and fade from green to yellow in autumn.
 Silver birch is monoecious, meaning both male and female flowers (catkins) are found on the same tree, from April to May.
 Male catkins are long and yellow-brown in colour, and hang in groups of two to four at the tips of shoots, like lambs' tails.
 Female catkins are smaller, short, bright green and erect.
 The distinctive white bark sheds layers like tissue paper and becomes black and rugged at the base.
 As the trees mature, the bark develops dark, diamond-shaped fissures.
 Interesting fact: Silver birch provides food and habitat for more than 300 insect species, making them a rich hunting ground for insect-eating birds.

-From the silver birch area follow the path and you will come out into the open area around the natural play area.
-Here you will find the final marker by a sycamore.
+From the silver birch area follow the path and you will come out into the open area around the natural play area where there are a number of sycamore trees.
 Sycamore is a deciduous broadleaf tree native tree to central, eastern and southern Europe.
 It was probably introduced to the UK in the Middle Ages and is now a naturalised species.

 Sycamore (Acer pseudoplatanus)